 How to Preserve Basil

-Simply add basil leaves to the bowl of food processor.
+Add basil leaves to the bowl of a food processor.
 Turn it on and drizzle in extra virgin olive oil and blend until the basil is chopped and coated evenly in oil.
-Place the basil into quart-sized freezer bags, squeeze out the air and flatten out evenly, label and freeze.
+Place the basil into quart-sized freezer bags, squeeze out the air, flatten it out evenly, and label and freeze.

-For pesto, simply thaw out the basil base briefly, and then blend in a food processor with garlic, Parmesan cheese, walnuts or pine nuts, salt and pepper, and extra olive oil if needed.
+To make pesto, thaw out the basil base briefly, and then blend in a food processor with garlic, Parmesan cheese, walnuts or pine nuts, salt and pepper, and extra olive oil if needed.

-Basil is an attractive and versatile herb both in the garden and in the kitchen.
-I hope these tips for growing, harvesting, and preserving basil help you to enjoy a delicious and colorful harvest of this amazing culinary herb.
+Basil is an attractive and versatile herb both in the garden and kitchen.
+I hope these tips for growing basil help you to enjoy a delicious and colorful harvest of this amazing culinary herb.

 You May Also Like the Following: